A giant loomed in the depths of night.

 “Even still, is there a reason for doing it all manually?”

-Diode stared fixedly at Terra’s eyes.
-She thought that she’d just asked the obvious, but why was the response so suffocating?
-She averted her eyes in discomfort, then Diode spoke emphatically.
+Diode stared pointedly into Terra’s eyes.
+Why is this response so suffocating?
+I'm only asking the obvious, Terra thought.
+She averted her eyes in discomfort before Diode spoke emphatically.

 “I get that a lot of things don’t really make sense to you, but I’m a twister.
 There are things you won’t understand unless you’re a twister.
-Would you please be patient?”
+Could you please be patient?”

 “Huh?”